valkriaine/Medicine-Assistant/README.md

 # Medicine Assistant

-Medi Assistant is a android application that will assist patient to remind to take medicine .
+Medicine Assistant is a android application that will assist patient to remind to take medicine .
 This application will remind as notification  to remind patient to take medicine.